SeanLuo-FSWD/C3330-homework2/readme.txt

-This calculator app mimicks the behavior of the calculator app on Mac.
+This calculator app mimics the behaviour of the calculator app on Mac.
 It works as follow:

 1. Enter a number
 2. Select an operation